TomekoYT/ChatBlock/README.md

 </a>

 # Chat Block

 Multiversion mod that adds a filter list to block/hide sending and receiving custom spam chat messages

 ## Features

 ### Chat

-- Block receiving custom chat messages
+#### Block receiving custom messages

+- on/off case-sensitive
+- on/off ignore formatting
+- message informing about a block

-- Block sending custom chat messages
+#### Block sending custom words

+- set words similarity in %
+- message informing about a block